HasangerGames/suroi-wiki/app/(wiki)/buildings/articles/ship.md

 # Trivia

 - Despite clearly having stairs into the Control Room, the stairs don't lead to another layer
-  - The Control Room is treated as an indoor area on the map
+  - The Control Room is treated as an indoor area on the map, similar to [Small Houses](/buildings/small_house)

 # History
+- v0.15.0
+  - There is no longer a 50% chance for the Tango Crate to be replaced with an AEGIS crate
 - v0.14.0
   - Fixed a bug that allowed players to see into the Vault without opening the door
 - v0.12.0